-Dave Bautista's Drax make-up took only ninety minutes to apply, down from four hours for the first film.
+Dave Bautista's Drax make-up took 90 minutes to apply, down from three hours for the first film.
 However, he would have to sit in a sauna at the end of the day, to get the make-up off.

 James Gunn choreographed and served as the motion-capture model for Groot's dance during the opening credits sequence.
 It took the visual effects team nearly two years to complete the CG rendering of the scene for the final film.

 According to Chris Pratt, the film's script helped him come to terms with the death of his father and helped his son come to terms with his father's job.

-As Groot only communicates with the phrase, "I am Groot", in different inflections, James Gunn created a "Groot Version" of the script for him and Vin Diesel, which contains each of Groot's lines in English.
+As Groot only communicates with the phrase "I am Groot," in different inflections, James Gunn created a "Groot Version" of the script for him and Vin Diesel, which contained each of Groot's lines in English.